CodeAsm/lfs-pacman/README.md

 mkdir -v /home/lfs
 chown -Rv lfs:users /home/lfs
 ```
-(after the next step, before chroot into lfs, ive decided to make another backup)
+*(after the next step, before chroot into lfs, ive decided to make another backup. dont forget to mount the things again!)*

 Exit your current chroot, then chroot into your new user (make sure `1000`, `999` and `lfs` are set to the proper values for your system):

 ```